Billing/Methods of Payment

 - Workshops may be taken for a letter grade or with a Pass/No Pass grading status.

-- Participants wishing to apply a workshop toward a degree should check with their institution regarding the Pass/No Pass option.
+- Participants wishing to apply a workshop toward a degree should check with their institutions regarding the Pass/No Pass option.
+For the University of Hartford's requirement, check with the Music Education Graduate Program Chair, Dr. Joshua A. Russell, email@example.com

 Online Self-Service Center